isomerpages/moe-yuanchingsec/_admissions/Direct School Admission (DSA)/YCSS DSA: Community Youth Leadership.md

 to apply for admission to Yuan Ching Secondary School through the DSA-CYL track.
 Applicants will be assessed based on their potential, passion, and alignment with CYL values, rather than prior experience alone.
-Students admitted to the school via the LLP CYL DSA track will experience Tiers 2 and 3 of the school's <a href="/confident-leaders/learning-for-life-programme/" rel="noopener nofollow" target="_blank">Learning for Life Programme </a>in
+Students admitted to the school via the DSA-CYL track will experience Tiers 2 and 3 of the school's <a href="/confident-leaders/learning-for-life-programme/" rel="noopener nofollow" target="_blank">Learning for Life Programme </a>in
 Community Youth Leadership.</p>
 <p></p>
 <p><strong>Our Commitment</strong>